Skip to main content

 (she/elle)

-• Associate Professor of French and Italian
+• Associate Professor of French and Italian, Director of French Graduate Studies

 Area of Interest